boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

       TCP option numbers are maintained by IANA.

-      Up to four tcpOptions IEs can be included to cover the 0-255 range.
+      Up to four tcpOptions IEs can be included to cover the 0-255 range as follows:

 ~~~~
 +----------+----------+----------+----------+